viraj27shah/21_WeighMyPlate/README.md

 - Using the apparent and the real life dimensions of the coin we can scale the rest of the dimensions of food items to real life values (cm)
 - After this, the volume is calculated for each detected object which is then mapped to its appropriate density and calorie values.

+## Assumption
+- Every image must have a coin
 ***